 To wrap up, my inter-railing experience was one that I will remember for the rest of my life.
 It felt like the best possible way to end my uni experience after living together for so long, and I would highly recommend it!
 I went to places I never thought I would and make friends from all over the world, even if some of them were just for the day.

-If you’re thinking of going, or even just looking for your next city break, I’ve written a little overview of the places we went.
+If you’re thinking of going or even just looking for your next city break, I’ve written a little overview of the places we visited

 If you’re looking for a party the insanely cheap price of alcohol and being the home of absinthe is sure to impress.